-A combination of poor circulation and lack of sensation (neuropathy) of the extremities, particularly the feet, can turn a scratch or splinter into a medical emergency for a person with diabetes.
+A combination of poor circulation and lack of sensation (neuropathy) of the extremities, particularly in the feet, can turn a scratch or splinter into a medical emergency for a person with diabetes.
 The lack of sensation prevents you from feeling if you have a wound, blister or the beginning of skin breakdown.
 This can be further complicated by poor blood flow to the area resulting in the lack of wound healing.
 Even the smallest wound or blister can become infected.
-Without aggressive treatment of the foot infection extensive tissue damage often occurs.
+Without aggressive treatment of the foot infection, extensive tissue damage often occurs.
 This can result in either a toe, a partial foot or a lower leg amputation.

 Proper footcare (see Diabetic Footcare Dos and Don’ts), can help reduce the risk of foot ulcers.

 The following ulcer develop over previously amputated 1st digit.
 The ulcer site after sharp surgical debridement of the overlying necrotic tissue.

 The possibility of an amputation of the lower extremity is not a topic people like to discuss, but people with diabetes must be aware of this devastating complication.
 Many people – young and old alike – lose limbs to diabetes.